Demand for Adobe Commerce (Magento) Developers Continues to Expand

 For the less-technical interviewer, the answer here could be quite complicated to evaluate, but hearing key mentions of “PHP interfaces” and “web APIs” is a good sign.

-Hire Magento Developers or Adobe Commerce Developers Based on Specific E-commerce Store Needs
+Hire Magento 2 Developers Based on Specific E-commerce Store Needs

-Defining your company’s e-commerce store needs is the first step in understanding what you are looking for in a candidate and which Adobe Commerce or Magento areas this person should be experienced in to meet your business requirements.
+Defining your company’s e-commerce store development needs is the first step in understanding what you are looking for in a candidate and which areas they should be experienced in to meet your business requirements.

 Both Adobe Commerce and Magento have very broad functionality, and it is easy to bungle an e-commerce development project.
-Magento and Adobe Commerce development do not succeed with a “cheaper is better” mentality.
-Bad code will lead to performance issues, reduced maintainability and scalability, and a poor customer experience—which themselves will cost companies in lost sales—and will guarantee future Magento upgrade and compatibility problems.
+The development process typically does not succeed with a “cheaper pricing is better” mentality.
+Bad code will lead to performance issues, reduced maintainability and scalability, and a poor customer experience—which will cost companies in lost sales—and will guarantee future upgrade and compatibility problems.

-Screen well, and top-notch Magento and Adobe Commerce developers will be a lot easier to find.
+Screen well, and top-notch e-commerce specialists and developers will be much easier to find.